Velichie

 Velichie (Величие, lit.
-'Greatness') is a Bulgarian political party founded in 2023, with strong connections to the Bulgarian businessman, Ivelin Mihaylov.
-The party has a strong position in the Vetrino Municipality and received parliamentary representation following the June 2024 Bulgarian parliamentary election.
+'Greatness') is a Bulgarian political party founded in 2023, with strong connections to the Bulgarian businessman Ivelin Mihaylov.
+The party has a strong position in Vetrino Municipality and received parliamentary representation following the June 2024 Bulgarian parliamentary election.

-Following the October snap election, the party won 3.999% of the vote, falling short by just 21 votes of the 4% threshold required to gain representation in the 51st National Assembly.
+Following the October snap election, the party won 3.999% of the vote, falling short by 21 votes of the 4% threshold required to gain representation in the 51st National Assembly.
 However, after the Constitutional Court ruled that Velichie passed the threshold following a recount, the party gained 10 seats in parliament.

 History

 Origin

-The Velichie party was founded in Summer 2023 in the Vetrino Municipality.
+The Velichie party was founded in summer 2023 in Vetrino Municipality.
 It has been reported that the founder was Ivelin Mihaylov.
-In an interview with Radio Free Europe, Mihaylov recounted that the party was founded by Vetrino locals in response to plans to build a wind-energy production site in the municipality.
+In an interview with Radio Free Europe, Mihaylov recounted that the party was founded by Vetrino locals in response to plans to build a wind energy production site in the municipality.

-The party contested the 2023 Bulgarian local elections, where they gained 40.51% of the votes in Vetrino.
+The party contested the 2023 Bulgarian local elections, in which it gained 40.51% of the votes in Vetrino.

 Nikolay Markov

-In 2024, the party began an association with Nikolay Markov, who was often called the party's leader, despite not legally being so.
-Markov, a National Guard Service veteran, got the nickname "the colonel" in media publications.
-He left the Service in 2007 after a scandal with then-president Georgi Parvanov, whom he accused of abusing power.
-After that, Markov has appeared in some media as an expert on national security and counterterrorism.
+In 2024, the party began an association with Nikolay Markov, who was often called the party's leader, although not legally holding the position.
+Markov, a National Guard Service veteran, earned the nickname "the Colonel" in media reports.
+He left the service in 2007 after a scandal with then-president Georgi Parvanov, whom he accused of abusing power.
+Since then, Markov has appeared in some media as an expert on national security and counterterrorism.

 June 2024 elections

 In April 2024, Markov announced that the party would participate in the snap parliamentary election and in the European Parliament election.
 The party's regional list leader in Sofia was Viktoria Vassileva, a former member of the National Assembly from Union of Democratic Forces and There is Such a People.

-Despite not appearing in most opinion polls, the Velichie party passed the 4% electoral threshold for the parliamentary election and gained 13 seats in the National Assembly.
-On election day, the party leadership seemed to allude that the vote had been rigged against the party.
-Additionally, they attacked sociological agencies for what they perceived to be an intentional omission of the party from opinion polls.
-The party did not win any representation in the European election on the same day, receiving 4% of the vote.
+Despite polling poorly in most opinion polls, the Velichie party passed the 4% electoral threshold for the parliamentary election and gained 13 seats in the National Assembly.
+On election day, the party leadership suggested that the vote had been rigged against the party.
+Additionally, they attacked polling agencies for what they perceived to be an intentional omission of the party from opinion polls.
+The party failed to win representation in the European election on the same day, receiving 4% of the vote.